Release Date: 11/18/2012

 Everyone knows that Nintendo usually offers some sort of software to get you used to and familiar with their new console.
 The Wii had Wii Sports, the DS has Brain Training, and the Wii U has the very beefy Nintendo Land.
 This is a game that features a hub that interacts with the Miiverse and has doors to mini-games.
-Like Mario Party, this game is best played with other people.
+Like Mario Party, this game is best played by other people.
 The AI is pretty dumb and unfair and is just completely boring by yourself.

 There are mini-games that feature pretty much every Nintendo franchise.
 One is an Animal Crossing game that is very competitive and fun.
 One person controls two dogs on the gamepad while the other players run around using Wiimotes collecting candy.
 If you play with one other person they must put 15 pieces in dishes, if it’s two or more other people they must collectively get candy and keep it with them.
 They have to work together because the more you have and slower you run.
 This game seems unfair at first for the gamepad player because you run slower and your tackles don’t go very far.
 It takes practice and skill to tactically corner the Wiimote players and get them.
 Some of these mini-games have a face cam feature because you can’t look up at the TV, it’s cheating.
 When you look up the Wiimote players will know and can pummel you accordingly.